mckiernantim/firebase-react/README.md

 ```
 # Managing UserContext

-Now that we have our Context - `UserContext` we need to perform the following in `UserProvider.js` to managin our context
+Now that we have our Context - `UserContext` we need to perform the following in `UserProvider.js` to manage our context

 * Create  `UserProvider` component that will  handle `UserContext` state.